 As previously stated, there are different severities of injury people can experience after an accident, affecting the value of their soft tissue injury claims.
 In some cases, people who experience minor injuries can heal themselves over time.
 However, there are some scenarios where an accident inflicts serious damage.

 Can soft tissue damage be permanent?

 In severe cases of soft tissue injury, you may experience bursitis.
 This is where the bursa becomes inflamed, resulting in a fluid-filled sac surrounding the affected area.
 The sac cushions the area between the bone and muscles or tendons and is caused by an overuse injury.
 However, Bursitis may also be caused by direct and sudden trauma to the joint or bone.
 In most cases, Bursitis primarily affects the shoulder, elbow, knee, ankle and foot.

 If you have been injured, then you might be wondering ‘how long does it take for a soft tissue injury to heal?’

 In most cases, the healing time for any injury will depend on the severity of the injury and the damage that has been inflicted.
-For a Grade 1 soft tissue injury, it will take an estimated one to two weeks to recover.
-This timeframe drastically differs when compared to a Grade 3 soft tissue injury, as an injury of this severity may require immediate treatment to correct the damage that has been inflicted.
+For a minor soft tissue injury, it will take an estimated one to two weeks to recover.
+This timeframe drastically differs when compared to a more severe soft tissue injury, as an injury of this severity may require immediate treatment to correct the damage that has been inflicted.
 In the event of an injury, it is always wise to visit a GP and seek medical attention.